 Self-rising flour is a staple ingredient in many recipes!
-Learn how to make it with this quick, easy substitution recipe.
-It only takes 3 simple ingredients!
+Learn how to make self-rising flour with just 3 simple ingredients!

-Self-rising flour is used in so many southern recipes and has become a staple ingredient in my kitchen for the perfect buttermilk biscuit, buttermilk pancakes, and cinnamon roll biscuits and more.
-But, when I run low on it, I just make my own using just 3 ingredients that I always keep on hand.
+Self-rising flour is used in so many quick and easy southern recipes.
+It has become a staple ingredient in my kitchen for the perfect buttermilk biscuit, buttermilk pancakes, cinnamon roll biscuits, waffles, easy peach cobbler, quick breads, and more.

 How to Make Homemade Self-Rising Flour Substitute

 This homemade self-rising flour works perfectly in recipes that call for self-rising flour.
-I’ve included the recipe to make one cup of the homemade substitute, but it can easily be scaled up or down based on your specific needs.
+I’ve included the recipe to make one cup of the homemade substitute, but it can easily be scaled up for a big batch of self-rising flour or scaled down based on your specific needs.

-It’s really simple to make and only takes about two seconds.
+It’s really simple to make and only takes seconds.

-For each cup of flour, whisk together with 1 ½ teaspoons of baking powder and ¼ teaspoon of salt.
-Make sure to whisk all of these ingredients together well so that the baking powder and salt are both evenly distributed within the flour.
+For each cup of flour, whisk together 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt.
+Make sure to whisk all these ingredients together well so that the baking powder and salt are evenly distributed within the flour.

-Here’s the printable recipe card for how I make it my own self-rising flour substitute.
+Here’s the printable recipe card for making my self-rising flour substitute.
 I hope you find it as helpful as I do!

 How to Make Self-Rising Flour